-The terms were negotiated by the Compensation Committee, with the assistance of Cook & Co., and Ms. Cochran, each of whom was represented by separate independent legal counsel.
+The terms were negotiated on behalf of the Company by the Compensation Committee, with the assistance of Cook & Co., and approved by the Board of Directors.
+Ms. Cochran and the Company were each represented by separate independent legal counsel.

 Severance Plan and Management Retention Agreements